dotkernel/api-documentation/docs/book/v4/tutorials/token-authentication.md

 - if the requested endpoint is accessible to the client, the requested resource is returned
 - else, a `403 Forbidden` response is returned

-DotKernel API provides out-of-the-box both an `admin` and a `user` account.
+Dotkernel API provides out-of-the-box both an `admin` and a `user` account.

 The admin account with **role** set to both `superuser` and `admin` with the following credentials: